What do you think of when you hear the word Hypnosis? Is it these weird people on a stage waving arms like wings and clucking like hens?

 Smokers know that smoking is harmful but cannot quit smoking even if they want.
-Obese people know that overeating destroys their health but cannot stop.
+Obese people know that overeating destroys their health but cannot stop it.
 Anxious people are unhappy but cannot stop their anxiety.

-Your emotions, feeling-based beliefs will always be in the way of adopting a new way of thinking or behaving even if this is in your very own interests.
+Your emotions and feeling-based beliefs will always be in the way of adopting a new way of thinking or behaving even if this is in your very own interests.

 Or for example, if you are upset and someone tells you not to be, this does not make you feel less upset at all.
 But a good story, a metaphor, creating an emotional image in your mind can cheer you up rather quickly.

-With the help of hypnosis, you can bypass the critical, logical, resistant mind and achieve changes that you want and need.
-This shifts positively your state of mind, perception, and behavior.
+With the help of hypnosis, you can bypass the limited, critical, logical, and resistant mind and achieve the changes that you want and need.
+This shifts easily and positively your state of mind, perception, and behavior.

 Hypnosis has been proven to be effective for such purposes like:

 - treating anxiety disorders, posttraumatic stress disorder,